-Risk Description Impact How we mitigate Currency Risk of changes in currency exchange rates.
+Description Impact How we mitigate the risk Changes in currency exchange rates.
 Assets denominated in foreign currencies face currency risk.
-For a fund with foreign currency exposure, if the base currency of the fund: • Falls in value against a given foreign currency, all else being equal, the base currency of the fund value of the fund will increase • Increases in value against a given foreign currency, all else being equal, the base currency of the fund value of the fund will fall.
+For a fund with foreign currency exposure, if the base currency of the fund: Falls in value against a given foreign currency, all else being equal, the base currency of the fund value of the fund will increase.
+Increases in value against a given foreign currency, all else being equal, the base currency of the fund value of the fund will fall.
 We weigh the benefits of currency risk against the benefits of individual fund characteristics and total consolidated currency exposure in each fund.
-Our New Zealand Dollar (NZD) funds include exposure to global equities using an Australian Dollar (AUD) denominated fund Blackrock iShares Core MSCI World ex Australia ESG Leaders ETF.
-This fund is not hedged to the NZD.
-The NZD Conservative Fund may remain unhedged to the AUD to a maximum of 20% of the total funds value.
-The NZD Growth Fund may remain unhedged to the AUD to a maximum of up to 60% of the total funds value The AUD Balanced Fund is 100% hedged to the AUD.
-The GBP Conservative, Balanced and Growth Funds are partially hedged back to Great British Pound (GBP).